annlaurin/visitka/content/authors/anna/_index.md

 title: Anna Laurinavichyute
 ---

-I am a cognitive scientist interested in experimental research, computational conitive modeling, and machine learning.
-In addition to a PhD in Cognitive science, I am currently finishing a MSc degree in Data science, tackling the task of categorizing dyslexic readers based on their eye movements and the properties of the text they read.
-I'm also interested in quantifying reading skills and the factors affecting their development in L2 learners and sign language speakers.
+I am a cognitive scientist with a strong interest in computational cognitive modeling and the application of machine learning methods to cognitive science problems.
+In addition to holding a PhD in Cognitive Science, I have earned an MSc in Data Science.
+My most recent machine learning project involved pre-training and fine-tuning a transformer model to classify readers as dyslexic or typically developing based on their eye movements during reading.
+I am also interested in quantifying reading skills and investigating the factors that influence their development in second language learners and sign language users.

 As a postdoc at [Shravan Vasishth](https://vasishth.github.io/)’s lab, I also work on such topics as reproducible statistical analyses and computational modeling of sentence processing, as well as teach data analysis at the [Summer School on Statistical Methods for Linguistics and Psychology](https://vasishth.github.io/smlp2024/).